 Here is some research on the best joint replacement prospects for Hip / Knee Replacement Surgery.
 This way you can select the prime prospects for your list.

 This is generally reserved for those patients with osteoarthritis that is particularly severe.
 In some cases, severely degenerated joints are best treated by fusion.
 Others are treated by replacement with an artificial joint.

 Knee Replacement Survey

-The most common cause of chronic knee pain and disability is arthritis.
-Although there are many types of arthritis, most knee pain is caused by just three types: osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.
+Knee replacement surgery prospects typically suffer from chronic knee pain.
+Often, this is caused by arthritis.
+Although there are many types of arthritis, most knee pain is caused by just three types.
+These are osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.

 - Osteoarthritis.
 This is an age-related “wear and tear” type of arthritis.
-It usually occurs in people 50 years of age and older, but may occur in younger people, too.
+It usually occurs in people 50 years of age and older.
 The cartilage that cushions the bones of the knee softens and wears away.
-The bones then rub against one another, causing knee pain and stiffness.
+Consequently, the bones then rub against one another, causing knee pain and stiffness.

 - Post-traumatic arthritis.
 This can follow a serious knee injury.
-Fractures of the bones surrounding the knee or tears of the knee ligaments may damage the articular cartilage over time, causing knee pain and limiting knee function.
+It can be a fracture of the bones surrounding the knee.
+It may also be caused by tears of the knee ligaments that may damage the cartilage over time.
+This causes knee pain and limiting knee function.

-Most patients who undergo total knee replacement are age 50 to 80, but orthopedic surgeons evaluate patients individually.
-Total knee replacements have been performed successfully at all ages, from the young teenager with juvenile arthritis to the elderly patient with degenerative arthritis.
+Most joint replacement patients who undergo total knee replacement are age 50 to 80.
+However, there are no absolute age or weight restrictions for total knee replacement surgery.
+Recommendations for surgery are based on a patient’s pain and disability, not age.
+Total knee replacements have been performed successfully at all ages.
+This includes young teenagers with juvenile arthritis to the elderly patient with degenerative arthritis.